 At 19 years old Pedro started at the University of Miami and while also being a full-time college athlete he graduated from the school of business with a degree in Entrepreneurship.
 But, how could he combine his passion for sport and tech?

 A flash of inspiration appeared when he was struggling to find someone to play tennis with in Miami.
 This was the moment that the concept for Bvddy app was born.
 The premise was simple, a mobile platform that allows people to search for partners for the sport of their choice as well as find and organize their own sporting events and activities.
+Not being able to play sports with someone is not what an athlete or aspiring athlete wants.
+Although, Tennis Lessons Dallas are readily available, and people that want to learn to play tennis should shouldn’t need an app to make that happen.
+However, this is not the case for some sports, where people often find that they simply don’t have anyone to play with.

 Fortunately, a team of investors could immediately see the value behind this simple concept that is often dubbed as Tinder for sports.
 Armed with over $1.5 million in funding, the idea quickly became a reality.
 Ast used technology to enable smart-matching, event management, and a discovery element so that people could easily connect and play the sports they love.